 Disadvantages of Furnaces

-• You would need to create spaces in walls to install the ductwork
+- You would need to create spaces in the walls to install the ductwork

 Boilers

 Boilers, also known as radiator distribution systems, heat up a room by sending hot water through pipes to radiators.
-Like in a furnace, the water is first heated at a central location before being sent into the pipes strategically positioned throughout the house.
+Like in a furnace, the water is first heated at a central location before being sent through strategically positioned pipes throughout the house.
 The heat is released into the room via radiators, convectors, or air handlers.
 Many older homes in the US use this type of heating system.
-It’s also pretty common in Europe.
+It’s also pretty common in Europe. different types of residential boilers vary in efficiency, size, and fuel source, including options like natural gas, oil, and electric models.
+Homeowners should consider their specific heating needs and energy costs when selecting a system.
+Additionally, technological advancements have led to the development of more eco-friendly boilers that can significantly reduce energy consumption while providing reliable heat.

 Boilers and furnaces are categorized as central heating systems because the heat is generated at a fixed point and then distributed.
-Both systems are similar in many regards: the main difference is that while a furnace distributes heated air, boilers distribute heated water.
+Both systems are similar in many respects: the main difference is that a furnace distributes heated air, while a boiler distributes heated water.
 Like the furnace, a boiler heating system can use different fuel sources.

 Although boilers are sometimes called steam radiators, the actual steam radiators distribute heat as gaseous steam rather than water.
 Whichever the case, the hot water or steam cools down and returns to the radiator to be re-heated.
 Then the process repeats.